frederikstrabo/cost-effective-fuel-treatments/code/PIPELINE.md

 **Key inputs:**
 - Fire progression & perimeter data.
 - Fuel treatment data.
-- Smoke and emissions data.
+- PM₂.₅ smoke exposure and CO₂ emissions data.
 - MTT simulation outputs.
 - Weather, topography, suppression effort, and infrastructure covariates.

 **Scripts:**
 - `code/05_panel/01_build_plot_panel.R`
-  Constructs radial plot grids for each fire, merges covariates, and assembles the final analysis-ready panel.

-**Key output:**
+  - For each fire in our sample we constructs plots used in our sample which are defined by their unique direction and distance from the fires ignition point.
+For each plot we calculate their associated wildfire outcomes, treatment status, and relevant control covariates to be used in our spatial DiD analysis.
+The script develops the function, "create_SpatialDiD_Grids", which allows flexibility to change the number of radial directions = L, the distance of each plot = K, which will be tested in "07_robustness".
-- Baseline plots used in spatial DiD analysis `SpatialDiD_Grids_L24_K05.csv` saved in `data/temp`.
-Note the panel is finished in `06_analysis/01_descriptive_stats.R` where smoke exposure is imputed for fires without PM2.5 exposure estimates.
+  - **output**: The baseline plots used in spatial DiD analysis `SpatialDiD_Grids_L24_K05.csv` saved in `data/temp`.
+Note the panel is finished in `06_analysis/01_descriptive_stats.R` where smoke exposure is imputed for fires without PM₂.₅ exposure estimates.
+  - Optional **outputs**: Different direction panels: `"SpatialDiD_Grids_L36_K05.csv`, `"SpatialDiD_Grids_L18_K05.csv`, and `SpatialDiD_Grids_L12_K05.csv`, reported ignition points: `SpatialDiD_Grids_L24_K05_V2.csv`, and alternative treatment thresholds: `SpatialDiD_Grids_L24_K05_100p.csv`, `SpatialDiD_Grids_L24_K05_75p.csv`, `SpatialDiD_Grids_L24_K05_25p.csv`, `SpatialDiD_Grids_L24_K05_zero.csv` all of which are saved to `data/intermediate`.
+  - Estimated run time: ~X hours for baseline plots and ~Y hours with the inclusion of all alternative plots used to test robustness.

 ---